mdavidsaver/pyDevSup/documentation/environment.rst

 Include pyDevSup in your IOC
 ----------------------------

-While the *softIocPy* executable built as part of this module will be sufficient for many uses, it is also possible to include the pyDevSup modules in an IOC along with other drivers.
+While the *softIocPyX.Y* executable(s) built as part of this module will be sufficient for many uses, it is also possible to include the pyDevSup modules in an IOC along with other drivers.
 This can be done in the usual way. ::